Tithing

 According to the IRS, the average charitable contribution is 2.2%.

 Why is it that several large corporations and the average gentile are more charitable than the one and only true church upon the face of the whole earth?
-Again we come back to the fact that the church spends very little of its wealth and income on helping the poor and unfortunate.
-It spends about 1% of tithing on helping the poor.
-If you include investment income, it’s much less than 1%.
+Again, we come back to the fact that the church proportionately spends very little of its wealth and income on helping the poor and unfortunate.
+Since the Church won't disclose it's finances, we cannot calculate the exact non-religious charitable giving, but it appears that less than 1% of tithing actually goes to helping the poor.
+If you include investment income, it's much less than that.

 Why does there need to be a corporate side?
 Why does the church need to buy malls, hotels, restaurants, condos, ranches, farmland, Oahu land, resorts, TV stations, radio stations, newspapers, and insurance companies?
 How does owning these things contribute to the 3 missions of the church of perfecting the saints, redeeming the dead, and preaching the gospel?

-The real point is that the church gets more money through tithing and investment income than it knows what to do with.
+The real point is that the church seems to get more money through tithing and investment income than it perhaps knows what to do with.

 How should the Church spend the money?

 Christ taught that one should sell all that one has and give it to the poor.
-While that's not practical, why couldn't the church sell its non-ecclesiastical assets and help the poor?
+While that's not practical in today's world, why couldn't the church sell its non-ecclesiastical assets and help the poor?
 Does the church really have need of anything other than chapels, temples, MTCs, family history centers, and visitor centers?

 “Thoughtful saints might wonder whether the church should spend more of its assets on programs that benefit the membership rather than further enriching an already huge financial base.”
 P 119, Mormon America, Richard Ostling